Cambodia: Dance

-Cambodian folk dance, often performed to mahori music, celebrates the various cultural and ethnic groups of Cambodia.
+Cambodian folk dance, sometimes performed to mahori music, celebrates the cultural and ethnic groups of Cambodia.
 Folk dances originated in the villages and are performed, for the most part, by the villagers for the villagers.
 The movements are less stylised and the clothing worn is that of the people the dancers are portraying, such as hill tribes, Chams or farmers.
 Typically faster-paced than classical dance, folk dances display themes of the "common person" such as love, comedy or warding off evil spirits.

-Social dances are those performed by guests at banquets, parties or other informal social gatherings.
-Khmer traditional social dances are analogous to those of other Southeast Asian nations.
-Examples include the circle dances Romvong and Romkbach as well as Saravan and Lam Leav.
-Modern western popular dances including Cha-cha, Bolero, and the Madison, have also influenced Cambodian social dance.

-Libraries

-The National Library of Cambodia opened in 1924.
-It suffered much destruction during the Khmer Rouge era.